 We experience changing price levels primarily related to purchased components and raw materials.
-During our fiscal year 2023, we experienced an 8% decrease in the average cost per ton of scrap steel and a 2% decrease in the average cost of brass as compared with our fiscal year 2022.
-We anticipate inflation in raw and other material costs in 2024, including on purchased components, which is likely to have an adverse effect on our margins to the extent we are unable to pass on such higher costs to our customers.
+During our fiscal year 2024, we experienced approximately 1% inflation as compared with our fiscal year 2023 for these inventory items.
+We anticipate inflation in raw and other material costs in 2025, including on purchased components, which is likely to have an adverse effect on our margins to the extent we are unable to pass on such higher costs to our customers.

-During fiscal year 2023, we experienced labor inflation of approximately 4.5%, consistent with the U.S. Bureau of Labor Statistics for the 12-month period ended September 30, 2023.
+During fiscal year 2024, we experienced approximately 3% labor inflation, which is slightly lower than the 3.8% released by the U.S. Bureau of Labor Statistics for the 12-month period ended September 30, 2024.